OpenZeppelin/compound-monitoring/comp-delegations-monitor/README.md

 ## Description

-This bot monitors all Delegate Votes Changes events of COMP to see if an address has been delegated enough COMP to pass signification governance thresholds.
+This bot monitors all DelegateVotesChanged events emitted by the COMP token contract to see if an address has been delegated enough COMP to pass significant governance thresholds.

 ## Alerts